cathydutton/cathydutton.github.io/_drafts/2017-04-01-The-great-css-myth.md

 ### You need a framework

-There are loads of helpful frameworks to speed up CSS projects, Print.CSS defaults, resets a11y etc

-These are usefull and safe, but you should understand them before you use them.

 Ypou do not have to use a CSS framework, and there are a lot of them out there.
 This implies that to create good code without one is difficult or even imposible, it isn't.

 ### Frameworks are bad